Džengis Čavušević

 Džengis Čavušević (born 26 November 1987) is a retired Slovenian footballer who played as a striker.

-Career
+Club career

 Čavušević moved to St. Gallen after playing three seasons for Wil 1900 in the Swiss Challenge League.
 In July 2016 he signed a two-year contract with FC Zürich.
 In December 2017 the contract was terminated by mutual consent.

 On 6 February 2018, Čavušević joined Australian club Adelaide United until the end of the season.
 Not long into his time at Adelaide, he suffered a ruptured anterior cruciate ligament (ACL).
 He was released at the end of the season and subsequently retired from professional football.

+International career

+Čavušević made his debut for Slovenia in an October 2012 World Cup qualification match away against Albania, coming on as a 59th-minute substitute for Zlatko Dedić, and earned a total of two caps, scoring no goals.
+His second and final international was a November 2014 friendly match against Colombia.